ButterCMS/ssr-cra-async/README.md

 This was originally the v2 version of my ssr react app, checkout the original here: https://github.com/ayroblu/ssr-create-react-app-v2

-This was written in conjunction with an article: TBD
+This was written in conjunction with an article: [Dealing with Asynchronous APIs in Server-rendered React](https://www.sitepoint.com/asynchronous-apis-server-rendered-react/)

 Install
 -------